 |Malware Removal (Windows)||

 Examples of other similar email scams are "Mail Quota Email Scam", "Your Account Has Encountered An Error 505 Email Scam" and "OneDrive Email Scam".
-As mentioned in the introduction, such emails are being sent by cyber criminals who attempt to steal sensitive information by asking users to provide it in deceptive ways.
-Such emails must never be trusted.
-It is worthwhile to mention that cyber criminals often use emails as tools to spread malware (for example, ransomware, Trojans, cryptocurrency miners) though attached files or website links.
+As mentioned, these emails are sent by cyber criminals who attempt to steal sensitive information by asking users to provide it in deceptive ways.

 How do spam campaigns infect computers?

-Text presented in the "Your Email Is Out Of Date Email Scam" email letter:
+Text presented in the "Your Email Is Out Of Date Email Scam" email message:

 Subject: Request For -